-The deadline to defend the Doctoral Dissertation is on the last day of the examination period of the current semester in order to be considered as candidate for graduation for that semester. (see attached memo)
+The deadline to defend the Master's Thesis is on the last day of the examination period of the current semester in order to be considered as candidate for graduation for that semester.

-4.8.3 Rating of the Master's Examination
+4.8.3.
+Rating of the Master's Examination

-The Master's Examination may be given either of the following ratings: "Pass," if the thesis defense is deemed acceptable; "Provisional Pass." if the thesis defense is deemed acceptable subject to certain minor revisions of the thesis in form or content; or "Fail." if the thesis defense is deemed unacceptable.
+The Master's Examination may be given either of the following ratings: "Pass," if the thesis defense is deemed acceptable; "Provisional Pass," if the thesis defense is deemed acceptable subject to certain minor revisions of the thesis in form or content; or "Fail," if the thesis defense is deemed unacceptable.